Brightspace/frau-publisher/README.md

 [![Build status][ci-image]][ci-url]
 [![Coverage Status][coverage-image]][coverage-url]

-Utility for publishing free-range applications and libraries to our CDN using [Gulp](http://www.gulpjs.com).
+A utility for publishing free-range applications and libraries to our CDN using [Gulp](http://www.gulpjs.com).

-## Usage
+## Installation

-Install `gulp-frau-publisher` as a dependency:
+Install `gulp-frau-publisher` as a dev dependency:

 ```shell
 npm install --save-dev gulp-frau-publisher
 ```

+## Publishing to the CDN

+### Publish an app
-To publish a free-range application:
+To publish a free-range application to the CDN:

 ```javascript
 var publisher = require('gulp-frau-publisher');